open-feature/spec/specification/sections/03-evaluation-context.md

 > The API, Client and invocation **MUST** have a method for supplying `evaluation context`.

-API (global) `evaluation context` can be used to supply data static data to flag evaluation, such as an application identifier, compute region, or hostname.
+API (global) `evaluation context` can be used to supply static data to flag evaluation, such as an application identifier, compute region, or hostname.
 Client and invocation `evaluation context` are ideal for dynamic data, such as end-user attributes.

 #### Requirement 3.2.2